vtex/shoreline/packages/admin-ui-docs/docs/components/data-grid.md

 ##### reducer

-Receives the reducer that will be used inside of the `useReducer` that handles the sorting state, it's not required and if not provided the default reducer function will be used.
+Receives the reducer that will be used inside of the `useReducer` that handles the sorting state, it is not required and if not provided the default reducer function will be used.
 The reducer function is called with the current sort state `{ order?: SortOrder, by?: string }` and the sorting action `{ type: SortOrder | 'RESET', columnId?: string }`.

 ##### callback